Pennsylvania Sports Betting

 How old must I be to bet sports in Pennsylvania?

-You will need to be 21 to wager on sports in the Keystone State.
+You will need to be at least 21 to wager on sports in the Keystone State.

 What other options for gambling exist in Pennsylvania?